They say…

 Not so far east from here, across the channel, is another estuary, that of the Scheldt, whose banks seem to provide most of the Low Countries’ mussel supply.
 Oysters are found here too, and on the north bank at ‘s-Gravenpolder in Zeeland, another micro, the Scheldebrouwerij, also offers an appropriate stout.
 They don’t bung the flesh in the here either, but they do filter the beer through the shells.
 I thought the two, both bottle-conditioned, would make an interesting comparison, even without the benefit of oysters.

 Swale’s offering, the weaker of the two, was tasted first.
 This is an excellent dark beer, subtle and rich but not over-thick or heavy in the slightest.
-It pours beautifully dark and oily with a cappuccino head, giving up a crisp aroma with a clear, slightly burnt roastiness and bitter chocolate, but also the scent of rust and an appropriately salty tang.
+It pours beautifully dark and oily with a cappuccino head, giving up a crisp aroma with a clear, slightly burnt roastiness and chocolate, but also the scent of rust and an appropriately salty tang.
 The texture is light, with a marked spritziness without being over-gassy, lacking the smooth creaminess sought after by its Irish cousins.

 The palate is full of tasty chocolatey malt, with a slight milkiness and a range of other subtle hints, including tar and, far back, some tangy, plummy fruit.
 Hops develops in a good drying finish, and in the aftertaste that slightly meaty saltiness noted in the aroma returns, alternating with firm but not overstated hops.